 1. Research On Your Niche and Competitors:

 Before selecting your brand name for your startup, you’ve to do research about your niche and your competitors.
 It helps to get an idea about what types of brand names are suitable for your startup.

-Research on your niche what types of business you want to start and visit competitors profile and website.
+Research on your niche what types of business you want to start and visit competitors’ profiles and websites.
 Find out what they’re doing? how they create their name?
-How they differentiate than others? and How can you be different from them?
+How are they different than others? and How can you be different from them?